rjrudin/ml-migration-starter/README.md

 1. Uses [StAX](https://docs.oracle.com/javase/tutorial/jaxp/stax/api.html) to convert that map into an XML document
 1. Uses [BatchWriter in ml-javaclient-util](https://github.com/rjrudin/ml-javaclient-util#parallelized-batch-writes) to write batches of documents across many hosts in a cluster and via a configurable [Spring thread pool](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/scheduling.html)
+1. Use either the [MarkLogic Java Client](https://docs.marklogic.com/guide/java) or [XCC](https://docs.marklogic.com/guide/xcc/intro) to load data
+(the new Data Movement SDK will be supported once MarkLogic 9 is available)

 This project has the following defaults in place that you can use as a starting point: